performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Performance Metrics Collection Daemon (PMCD)
 --------------------------------------------

-PMCDmaintenancePerformance Metrics Collection DaemonPMCD On each Performance Co-Pilot (PCP) collection system, you must be certain that the ``pmcd`` daemon is running.
+On each Performance Co-Pilot (PCP) collection system, you must be certain that the ``pmcd`` daemon is running.
 This daemon coordinates the gathering and exporting of performance statistics in response to requests from the PCP monitoring tools.